Skip to main content

 A career reset doesn’t erase your experience.
 It repositions it.

 When people talk about “starting over,” they usually mean they’re entering a new context — a new industry, a new role level, a new geography.
 But nothing about your professional identity disappears when you change direction.
 Your competence traveled with you.
-Your character is the same.
+Your credibility holds.
 Your contributions don’t get deleted.

 The Problem With “Starting Over” Language